 For more information on standards, protocols, please visit this page.

-Proposed Safe Drinking Water for First Nations Act
+Safe Drinking Water for First Nations Act

 This enabling legislation is a vital step towards ensuring First Nations have the same health and safety protections for drinking water as other Canadians.

-Subject to the proposed legislation receiving Royal Assessment, this bill will allow the Government to develop, in partnership with First Nations, enforceable federal regulations to ensure access to safe, clean and reliable drinking water; the effective treatment of wastewater; and the protection of sources of water on First Nation lands.
+This Legislation will allow the Government to develop, in partnership with First Nations, enforceable federal regulations to ensure access to safe, clean and reliable drinking water; the effective treatment of wastewater; and the protection of sources of water on First Nation lands.

 Capacity and Training